 2. The demand

-The more people who book on a given day, the higher the price will be.
+The more people book on a particular day, the more the price increase.

 3. The time of purchase